-American Heart Month
+American Heart Health

 doctor holding a paper graphic of a human heart

-For American Heart Month, the Library for Health Information (LHI) is spreading awareness about heart health.
+The Library for Health Information (LHI) is spreading awareness about heart health.
 Certain heart attacks may occur suddenly and be intense, while others may come gradually with mild pain or discomfort.
 According to the American Heart Association, pay attention to your body and call 911 if you experience:

 • Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes – or it may go away and then return.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.